eth-brownie/brownie/docs/api.rst

 .. py:attribute:: ContractDeployer.bytecode

-    The deployed bytecode of the contract.
+    The bytecode of the contract, without any applied constructor arguments.

 .. py:attribute:: ContractDeployer.signatures